Rakesh9100/CalcDiverse/Calculators/Chi-Square-Calculator/README.md

 ## Description :-

-A web-based Chi-Square calculator where there are observed and expected data which helps to calculate the chi-square value.
+A web-based Chi-Square calculator where there are observed and expected data that helps to calculate the chi-square value.

 ## Tech Stacks :-